HOW & WHERE WE WORK

-Earth Day Special: A vision to revive a once thriving Eastern Kentucky ag industry well-suited for mountain terrain: sheep and goat farming.
+A vision to revive a once thriving Eastern Kentucky industry well-suited for mountain terrain.

-This episode features the replanting of eucalyptus trees on the Dawson Mine site in Queensland, Australia, as well as red spruce planting in the Monongahela National Forest, West Virginia.
+The replanting of eucalyptus trees in Australia, and red spruce in the Monongahela National Forest.

 UK Researchers Awarded NSF Grant to Upgrade Stream Monitoring Network in Robinson Forest.